MaximilianAzendorf/wassign/doc/src/Introduction.md

 ## Getting more complicated with slots

-Lets say that the time schedule of our convention (which is held in a single day) looks as follows:
+Let's say that the time schedule of our convention (which is held in a single day) looks as follows:

 -------------- ----------------------
 10:00 -- 11:00 Welcome speech
-11:00 -- 12:30 *Worshops I*
+11:00 -- 12:30 *Workshops I*
 12:30 -- 14:00 Lunch break
 14:00 -- 15:30 *Workshops II*
 15:30 -- 17:00 After-convention party